abhishekdotsquares/e-commerce-backend/README.md

 This e-commerce project follows a layered architecture comprising a model layer, repository layer, controller layer, and API layer, and it uses FastAPI framework and SQLite as the database.

+## Important Notes
+Please make sure .env file should be in project directory.
+You can rename the .env.example to .env and do the required settings.

 ## Project Setup

 To set up the project, follow these steps: